 If the rocky cliffs of the Bock had not existed, Count Siegfried wouldn’t have built his Castle of Lucilinburhuc… Luxembourg City wouldn’t have been created in 963, and my primary school teacher wouldn’t have been able to say “9 6 3 und Luxembourg sprang aus dem Ei” (963 and Luxembourg jumped out of the egg).
 This saying is the only thing I remember of my second grade teacher Mrs W., besides the rumour that she had one leg shorter than the other.
 Since it would be a shame to recall only the latter information, I’m glad that Count Siegfried decided to settle down on the natural fortification of the Bock, which later developed into one of Europe’s most strategic strongholds, the Fortress of Luxembourg.

 When our friends and family visit Luxembourg, we always take them to the Bock promontory, where they can shoot panoramic pictures of the Lower City of Luxembourg.
-So when my little cousin from Canada stopped by last year, we also made her take photos of the Bock.
+So when my little cousin from Canada stopped by a few years ago, we also made her take photos of the Bock.
 But not just that: for the first time in my life, we also visited the casemates below – or inside – the Bockfiels.

 The Bock Casemates are a vast underground system of passages and tunnels built inside the rocky cliffs of the Bock in 1644, when Luxembourg was under Spanish domination.
 (For the records: yes, Luxembourg belonged to the Spaniards during the 16th and 17th centuries.
 That’s why I chose to learn Spanish in high school, just in case you know…).
 Less than 40 years later, the 23 kilometres long casemates were enlarged by the French military engineer Vauban, when the troops of Louis XIV took over the Fortress of Luxembourg (those bastards!).
 And they were enlarged again in 1744 under the Austrian period.